Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

 \end{itemize}

-Given the above challenges, it is unlikely that the planner's problem can be solved exactly.
-In our approach, we will solve the planner's problem approximately.
-We prove that our solutions are efficient, i.e. it can achieve high worst case long-run revenue and long-run profit for a wide range of scenarios (Theorem \ref{thm:efficiencyIILI}), while still satisfying the IR and IC constraints in the design problem.
-In the next section, we describe our proposed mechanism.

-\subsection{Proposed Mechanism and its Properties}
+\subsection{Proposed mechanism and its properties}

 First, we give a brief description of the proposed mechanism.
-The proposed payment rule is designed to be strictly convex in the output produced by the worker and is linearly increasing in the quality of the task; the design of payments ensures proportional compensation for the costs of exerting effort.
-The construction of the payment rule ensures that if a worker derives positive utility from working on a task, then it is the best response for the worker to exert maximum effort, thereby completely eliminating moral hazard.
-The proposed assessment-matching rule is designed to evaluate each worker on every type of task exactly once.
-Since the worker is evaluated only once we refer to the proposed assessment-matching rule as ``first impression is the last impression'' (FILI).
+The proposed matching rule is designed to evaluate each worker on every type of task exactly once.
+Since the worker is evaluated only once we refer to the proposed matching mechanism as ``first impression is the last impression'' (FILI).
 Based on the output of the workers a ranking of the workers over the different tasks is computed and the workers also submit a preference for the tasks to the planner.
 The planner computes a final matching based on these rankings and preferences, which remains fixed for all the future time slots.
-The planner will announce the FILI assessment-matching rule to all and will privately inform the clients of their respective payment rules.
-Next, we give a detailed description of the mechanism, denoted as $\Omega^{F}=(\boldsymbol{m}^{F}, p^{F})$.